RawMal/backend_project/README.md

 # Further extensions / considerations

-- Currently, only one game can be running at a time.
-This could be
+-  Our initial idea for this project was to have only one game running at a time.
+Therefore we did not finish the code for playing a new game after sending a POST request to start a new game.
+This would require minor tweaks to the code to automatically seed new battles for each game object aswell as to change the win condition to specify each player.

-- To make the game more interactive, our nexte extension would have been to provide the player the option to "block" aswell as "attack"
+- To make the game more interactive, our next extension would have been to provide the player the option to "block" aswell as "attack"